 Other significant reptile finds include a new turtle, found in an array of Amazonian habitats in the upper Amazon basin, including southern Venezuela, western Brazil, north-eastern Peru, eastern Ecuador and south-eastern Colombia.
-The new Amazon toadhead turtle (Batrachemys heliostemma), discovered in 200146, is a medium to large-sized toadhead turtle and has a large, wide, round head.
-The name given to the species is a combination of Greek: helios, 'sun', and stemma 'wreath', in reference to the bright yelloworange horseshoe-shaped facial bands the species displays on its head.
-Little is known of the behaviour or feeding preferences of this species in the wild,
+The new Amazon toadhead turtle (Batrachemys heliostemma), discovered in 2001, is a medium to large-sized toadhead turtle and has a large, wide, round head.
+The name given to the species is a combination of Greek: helios, 'sun', and stemma 'wreath', in reference to the bright yellow-orange horseshoe-shaped facial bands the species displays on its head.
+Little is known of the behaviour or feeding preferences of this species in the wild, c.
+Anolis cuscoensis d.

-5a.
-Pseudoboa martinsi 5b.
-Atractus davidhardi 5c.
-Anolis cuscoensis 5d.
 Anolis williamsmittermeierorum but it seems to prefer shallow and clear waters, and has been observed only in high, non-flooded forests near permanent water bodies and slow-moving streams.